 - Dilated pupils

 No matter how uncomfortable these symptoms may be, they are better than overdosing on the drug or not treating an addiction.
-A fentanyl overdose can be life-threatening and may include the following symptoms:
+A fentanyl overdose may be life-threatening and may include the following symptoms:

 - Poor coordination